New South Wales Swifts

-New South Wales Swifts are an Australian netball team based in Sydney, New South Wales.
-Since 2017 they have represented Netball New South Wales in Suncorp Super Netball.
+New South Wales Swifts are an Australian professional netball team based in Sydney, New South Wales.
+Since 2017 they have represented Netball New South Wales in Super Netball.
 Between 2008 and 2016, they played in the ANZ Championship.
 The team was formed in 2007 when Netball New South Wales merged its two former Commonwealth Bank Trophy league teams, Sydney Swifts and Hunter Jaegers.
 In 2008, Swifts were the inaugural ANZ Championship winners.
 Swifts were also grand finalists in 2015 and 2016.
 They won their second and third premierships in 2019 and 2021.
+The Swifts play their home games at Ken Rosewall Arena in Sydney.